Carl Gröpler: Executioner

 On 2 July 1931 the 48-year-old German serial killer Peter Kürten, who once described himself as the Vampire of Düsseldorf and as a wild animal, was executed in the Cologne prison, Klingelpütz, with the Fallbeil (guillotine).
 The execution was carried out by Carl Gröpler.
 The Fallbeil, that he had brought with him from Magdeburg, had not been used for five years.

 Time quoted on 13 July 1931: "Herr Groepler, a stolid individual whose profession forces him to lead a rather unsocial existence, left his cosy home in Magdeburg last week with a bag of tools and a coil of new rope.
 He took the train to the Prussian State Prison at Klingelpuetz, near Cologne.
 In the prison yard he disappeared into a dusty, dilapidated shed.
 Prisoners tense in their cells heard him hammering, hammering, filing metal all day long."

 One of the last executions with the axe were the executions of the Baroness Benita von Falkenhayn and her friend Renate von Natzmer.
 The two had been sentenced by the People's Court on charges of espionage and were beheaded by Gröpler on 18 February 1935 in Plötzensee Prison.

 Carl Gröpler is credited with at least 144 executions in his 30 years of service.
 In 1937, he was forced to retire.
 He was replaced by his assistant, the knacker Ernst Reindel from Gommern.

 Death

 In 1945, Carl Gröpler was arrested by the Soviet military at his residence in Magdeburg.
-The arrest was based presumably on the execution of four communists, which he had made in 1934 in Hamburg Remand Prison (cf. to the process, the executions and to its literary and cinematic processing: Heinrich Jauch (1894–1945), first prosecutor to Hamburg).
+The arrest was presumably based on the 1934 execution of four communists, which Gröpler had performed in Hamburg Remand Prison.
 Gröpler died in custody on 30 January 1946.